rackerlabs/genestack/docs/openstack-glance-images.md

 !!! note

     You will need to create a virtual disk image from your own licensed media and convert to .qcow2 format.
 For this example, we used a Windows 2022 Standard Edition installation generalized with cloud-init and sysprep, then converted the image to .qcow2 format using qemu-img.
+For additional information on creating a Windows image, please see the upstream documentation https://docs.openstack.org/image-guide/create-images-manually-example-windows-image.html.

 ``` shell
 openstack --os-cloud default image create \